develop-biology/language.development/README.md

 There are no native `for` or `foreach` loops because the `[#]` syntax has no type enforcement.
 For... loops must be built with the language, rather than be a part of its core.

 ## What Gets Run
-When running a .bio executable, all standalone execution blocks are combined in the order they are found into one `main(){}` function.
+When running a .bio executable, all standalone execution Blocks are combined in the order they are found into one `main(){}` function.

-If multiple execution blocks have the same name, only the last is taken in the position in which it is found.
+If multiple execution Blocks have the same name, only the last is taken in the position in which it is found.

 For example:
 ```
 //possibly from including an external library
 main()
 {
-    print("this block is shadowed by the main(){} later on");
+    print('this Block is shadowed by the main(){} later on');
 }

 ...

 setup()
 {
-    print("setup");
+    print('setup');
 }

 ...

 main()
 {
-    print("main");
+    print('main');
 }
 ```
 would output: